 1. Click on the “Insights” tab at the top of your Page.”

 2. Notice you are taken directly to your “Overview” section.
 Below it is a vertical menu with tabs.
 Each tab will allow you to access unique, specific data.

 Now It’s YOUR Turn!

-There are endless combinations of metrics you can explore through Insights, but posting quality, targeted content and paying attention to post success and fan engagement will help you ensure your Facebook Page content is right on target – every time!
+There are endless combinations of metrics you can explore through Insights, but posting quality, targeted content and paying attention to post success and fan engagement will help you ensure your Facebook Pages are right on target – every time!